What Quick Team Building Activities Work During Work Meetings?

 Expand and Iterate (Month 2+)

-After 4 weeks of consistencyAfter a month, you'll notice the team is more talkative and connected at the start of meetings.
-Now level up: add the format to a second meeting.
-Try longer formats (3–5 minute activities like 'Would You Rather' or 'Speed Shoutout') for weekly team meetings.
-Occasionally let team members choose the opener question.
-This shifts ownership from 'leader's icebreaker' to 'our team's ritual.'
+After 4 weeks of consistencyAfter a month the team is warmer and more connected at the start of every meeting.
+Now level up: add the format to a second meeting, try longer formats (3–5 min — 'Would You Rather,' 'Speed Shoutout'), and occasionally let team members choose the opener question.
+When they're picking it, you've officially built a ritual.

 Hey team — since our meeting openers have been going well, I want to try something: each week, one person picks the opener question.
 Who wants to go first?
 Claim your week: - [Date]: [Name] - [Date]: [Available] - [Date]: [Available] - [Date]: [Available] Only rule: it has to be answerable in under 10 seconds per person.